sysprog21/jitboy/README.md

 cannot be executed directly: either they are interpreted instruction by instruction, i.e. the fetch execute cycle is carried out in software, or it is translated into compatible instructions.
-The second method - often "dynarec" or called JITcompiler - is used in many emulators because of its potentially higher speed.
+The second method - often "dynarec" or called just-in-time (JIT) compiler - is used in many emulators because of its potentially higher speed.

 The instructions are translated mostly dynamically at runtime, since